Sjenn257/sql-challenge/README.md

 The database tables were created using the <b>schema.sql</b> file located in the SQL folder.

-Below is the ER Diagram showing the relationships.
+Below is the ER Diagram showing their relationships.

 ![ERD_screenshot](https://user-images.githubusercontent.com/82002107/130335777-f6127e80-5d74-4c39-86e1-669516842799.jpg)

 ## Queries

-I ran the following queries using the analysis.sql file located in the SQL folder:
+The analysis.sql file located in the SWL folder contains the following queries:

 1. The following details of each employee: employee number, last name, first name, sex, and salary.
 2. First name, last name, and hire date for employees who were hired in 1986.